almostearthling/when-command/README.md

 ### Installation requirements and Directory structure

 For the applet to function and before unpacking it to the destination directory, make sure that *Python 3.x*,  *PyGObject* for *Python 3.x* and the `xprintidle` utility are installed.
+Optionally, to enable file and directory monitoring, the `pyinotify` package can be installed.
 For example, not all of these are installed by default on Ubuntu: in this case the following commands can be used.

 ```
 ~$ sudo apt-get install python3-gi
 ~$ sudo apt-get install xprintidle
+~$ sudo apt-get install python3-pyinotify   # optional (but recommended)
 ~$ cd /opt
 ~$ sudo tar xzf /path/to/when-command.tar.gz
 ```